 Exploring Rome one blog post at the time…

 Maritozzo con la panna is a classic Italian pastry that has stood the test of time.
-Its fluffy dough is traditionally filled with a decadent layer of whipped cream, and can also be enhanced with the addition of honey, pine nuts, citrus peel, and raisins.
-The maritozzo is believed to have derived from the word “marito”, or husband, as it was said to have been given by young women to attract a spouse.
-This pastry is a specialty of Lazio, but can be found in bakeries and bars in Rome.
-It is a great snack to enjoy with a cup of coffee or tea.
+Its fluffy dough is traditionally filled with a decadent layer of whipped cream and can also be enhanced with honey, pine nuts, citrus peel, and raisins.
+The maritozzo is believed to have derived from the word “marito,” or husband, as it was given by young women to attract a spouse.
+This pastry is a specialty of Lazio, but can be found in bakeries and bars all over Rome.
+It’s a great snack to enjoy with a cup of coffee or tea.

 Cornetto: The Romans’ breakfast item of choice looks like a croissant but is made with more sugar and less butter than its French counterpart.
 The best cornetti are soft inside with a touch of crunch on the outside and should be eaten as fresh as possible.
-Try them either semplice (plain) or filled with jam, custard, or chocolate or even better pistachio cream.
+Try them either semplice (plain) or filled with jam, custard, or chocolate—pistachio cream is a local favorite.

 I bignè di San Giuseppe: This traditional fritter is symbolic of Italy’s beloved San Giuseppe and is sold leading up to Saint Joseph’s Day.
 The pastry is made with egg, sugar, and butter and then filled with cream and dusted with powdered sugar.